0xJacky/nginx-ui/docs/guide/project-structure.md

 .
 ├─ docs                    # documentations
 ├─ cmd                     # command-line tool
-├─ frontend                # frontend build with vue 3
+├─ app                # app build with vue 3
 ├─ server                  # backend build with golang ├─ resources               # additional resources, not for build ├─ template                # templates for nginx